-The following practitioner types may utilize the expedited credentialing pathway: physicians (MD or DO), Podiatrist (DPM) and Therapeutic Optometrist (O.D.).
+The following practitioner types may utilize the expedited credentialing pathway: Physicians (MD or DO), Podiatrist (DPM), and Therapeutic Optometrist (OD), Dentists (DDS/DMD), Dental specialists (including dentists and physicians providing dental specialty care; DDS/DMD), Licensed Clinical Social Workers (LCSW), Licensed Professional Counselors (LPC), Licensed Marriage and Family Therapists (LMFT), and Psychologists (PhD/PsyD) and listed Significant Traditional Provider (STP), as provided by Health and Human Services Commission (HHSC), in markets where it is applicable to ensure a contract is offered in accordance with regulatory guidelines.
 Applicants, who qualify for the expedited credentialing process, as defined below, are identified as an "Expedited File."
 Expedited files, may be presented to the Credentials Committee or to the designated Medical Director for approval.
 Superior Credentialing defines an "expedited file" as one that meets the following criterion: